 - While the scones are baking, make the maple glaze: place maple syrup, half and half, butter and brown sugar in a medium size microwave-safe bowl.
 Cook on high power for 1 minute, then whisk well to smooth out any lumps.
 Cook for another minute or until mixture is vigorously bubbling.

-- Remove from microwave and add powdered sugar to make a thick, but drizzle-able glaze.
+Remove from microwave and add powdered sugar and vanilla to make a thick, but drizzle-able glaze.
 If glaze is too thin, add a bit more powdered sugar, if too thick add add a little more cream.

 - Drizzle glaze over scones.
 Let scones sit for 15 minutes to let glaze set before serving.